Coffee berry borer modelling for Kenyan coffee production

 The coffee berry borer is a major coffee pest worldwide, threatening farmers’ livelihoods and the production of coffee.
 In Kenya, the pest is a particular problem in low-altitude zones and can cause up to 80% losses.
 Erratic rainfall and other effects of climate change are making it hard to break the pest lifecycle.
 In this project, CABI is using its tried and tested PRISE model to compile a comprehensive risk assessment of the Kenyan coffee sector and create a model specific to the coffee berry borer in Kenya.
 With partners, the project aims to empower farmers and stakeholders within the coffee value chain with actionable advice derived from data and modelling.

-The coffee berry borer (CBB) is the most serious coffee pest, worldwide, causing crop damage in excess of $US500 million, annually.
-In Colombia, 75% of coffee crops are affected by this pest, where it directly damages coffee beans, destroying the taste and making the beans unsaleable.
-Furthermore, climate change is enabling the wider spread of CBB, especially at higher altitudes.
+The coffee berry borer (CBB) is the most serious coffee pest worldwide, causing crop damage in excess of $US500 million, annually.
+In Colombia, 75% of coffee crops are affected by this pest.
+It directly damages coffee beans, destroying their taste and making them unsaleable.
+To exacerbate the problem, climate change enables the wider spread of CBB, especially at higher altitudes.
 To overcome losses, the trend amongst farmers is to intensify their activities and expand growing areas.
-CABI and partners are producing an alert system that uses climatic data and remote sensing technology to give farmers advance warnings of CBB surges, allowing them time to access and apply controls.
-Biopesticides will be profiled by CABI and relayed into the alert system to further advance the farmers’ abilities to select the right product, at the right time.
-Women farmers are also integral to the project and to on-farm decision-making but a lack of access to information reduces their participation.
-This project will focus on overcoming gender disparities in coffee farming.
+CABI and partners are producing an alert system that uses climatic data and remote sensing technology to give farmers advance warnings of CBB surges, allowing them time to access and apply controls effectively.
+The project will also focus on overcoming gender disparities in coffee farming due to reduced participation by women.